alf-p-steinbach/Basic-programming-tutorials-using-C-/linked_lists/linked_lists_tutorial.md

 Modern C++ code should use the facilities of the C++11 `<random>` header, and not the old C `rand` and `srand` functions.
 The old functions are likely to generate value sequences that are far from ideally random, and if I used them here I would be teaching you Bad Habits™.
 Unfortunately direct use of the modern and more solid computer science based `<random>` header facilities is very much less convenient, and more verbose, than using the old functions.

-I therefore placed a set of more convenient wrappers in [header `"my_random.hpp"`](source/my_random.hpp).
+I therefore placed a set of more convenient wrappers in [a header `"my_random.hpp"`](source/my_random.hpp).
 For the shuffling we’ll use the class `my_random::Choices` whose `.next()` method produces a pseudo-random `bool` value.
 The header also provides `my_random::Integers` and `my_random::Numbers`, where the latter produces floating point numbers in range 0 through 1.

-When the data to be shuffled is all in main memory, as our words are, then for simplicity shuffling of a list can be expressed as a recursive function, one that after distributing the words about equally to 2 parts lists calls itself to randomize those lists, and after that randomly merges the now randomly ordered part lists.
+When the data to be shuffled is all in main memory, as our 58 000+ words are, then for simplicity shuffling of a list can be expressed as a recursive function, one that after distributing the words about equally to 2 parts lists calls itself to randomize those lists, and after that randomly merges the now randomly ordered part lists.
 With *n* words and 2 part lists the recursion depth is roughly log₂(*n*) = log(*n*)/log(2), which for *n* = 58112 is ‭≈15.8, which rounded up is 16.
 This means that the call chain is far too short to cause stack overflow UB, so that a simple recursive implementation is OK.

 [*<small>sorting_singly_linked/merge_shuffle.hpp</small>*](source/sorting_singly_linked/merge_shuffle.hpp)
 ~~~cpp